drbngd/aes-encryption/README.md

 ## Overview
 This project implements the first round of the Advanced Encryption Standard (AES) encryption, focusing on demonstrating the initial steps of the encryption process using a given 128-bit message and two subkeys.

-## Requirements
-- Programming Languages: C/C++ or Python
-- Compatibility: Ensure the program is compatible with both Linux and Windows environments.

 ## Project Structure
 - `src/`: Contains all the source and header files.
 - `build/`: Contains compiled object and executable files.